Privacy Impact Assessment Questionnaire EBSA EFAST FY15

 The purpose of the program, system, or technology and how it relates to the component's and DOL mission.

 Under Titles I and IV of ERISA, and the Internal Revenue Code, pension and other employee benefit plans are required to file annual returns/reports concerning the financial condition and operations of the plan.
 These requirements are generally satisfied by filing the Form 5500 Series through the EFAST2 system.
 The EFAST2 data is used by EBSA in its enforcement of Federal laws, regulations, and standards.
 The system also supports monitoring and enforcement of ERISA reporting requirements and processing of ERISA-prohibited transaction exemptions.
-The EFAST2 system provides the public, filers, third party vendors, Internal Revenue Service (IRS), Pension Benefit Guaranty Corporation (PBGC), and EBSA with self-service and customer services offerings.
+The EFAST2 system provides the public, filers, third-party vendors, Internal Revenue Service (IRS), Pension Benefit Guaranty Corporation (PBGC), and EBSA with self-service and customer service offerings.

 A general description of the information in the system.

 EFAST2 electronically receives, processes, stores, publicly discloses, distributes, and archives approximately 1 million Form 5500 Series filings submitted annually by employers.
-Form 5500 Series electronic filings include structured data associated with Forms and Schedules, and unstructured data associated with Portable Document Format (PDF) and text file attachments.
+Form 5500 Series electronic filings include structured data associated with forms and schedules, and unstructured data associated with Portable Document Format (PDF) and text file attachments.

 A description of a typical transaction conducted on the system.

 Employers register for an EFAST2 account through the EFAST2 web portal.
-Once registered, plan administrators/sponsors complete, sign, submit, and verify receipt of the Form 5500 through the EFAST2 portal or EFAST2-certified third party software.
+Once registered, plan administrators/sponsors complete, sign, submit, and verify receipt of the Form 5500 through the EFAST2 portal or EFAST2-certified third-party software.
 Plan participants, stakeholders, and the public can search for submitted Form 5500 filings through the EFAST2 web portal.